 NFL Draft odds strategy and trends

-2022 and 2023 bring back-to-back strong classes to the table.
+The last few drafts brought strong classes to the table.
 It’s another natural counter to the receiving talent also coming into this draft, which should make for entertaining battles in the coming years.
-Last year, four corners went in the first round, but two of those came in the top four picks (Derek Stingley, Sauce Gardner).
-In 2021, five corners were drafted in the first round while 2020 saw six.
+Last year, three corners went in the first round, but those that were picked turned in dynamite years (Mitchell, Terion Arnold).
+In 2022 and 2023, four corners went in the first round, with three total coming inside the top five picks.
+And in 2021, five corners were drafted in the first round while 2020 saw six.
 In a pass-heavy NFL, trends point toward more and more corners being drafted earlier on, potentially making it a premium position along with QB, pass rusher, and tackle.